Xentara v2.0.4

 The I/O Component Hierarchy

-A driver that serves self-contained physical devices will usually expose one I/O component per device.
-The Xentara Modbus driver, for example, exposes one I/O component for each Modbus TCP device it services:
+A skill that serves self-contained physical devices will usually use one free-standing skill element per device.
+The Xentara Modbus driver, for example, uses one Xentara element for each Modbus TCP device it services:

-Drivers that support devices that are chained together on a bus will usually expose the bus as an I/O component as well, and make the actual devices children of the bus.
-The Xentara Modbus driver, for example, exposes one I/O component for each Modbus RTU bus it services, and one child I/O component for each actual device:
+Skills whose devices are chained together on a communications bus will usually expose the bus as one type of element, and make the devices children of the bus element.
+The Xentara Modbus driver, for example, uses one Xentara element for each Modbus RTU bus it services, and one child element for each individual device on the bus:

-A driver may also subdivide a single physical device into a number of logical devices.
+A skill may also subdivide a single physical device into a number of logical devices.
 This is usually done if the logical sub devices have their own sub device addresses.
-The Xentara Comedi driver, for example, is a driver that provides access to I/O boards installed in the local computer using the Linux Comedi framework.
+The Xentara Comedi driver, for example, is a skill that provides access to I/O boards installed in the local computer using the Linux Comedi framework.
 The Comedi framework divides each physical device into subdevices containing functionally identical channels.
-The Xentara Comedi driver mirrors the Comedi framework’s device hierarchy by exposing an I/O component for each Comedi device, and a child I/O component for each Comedi subdevice:
+The Xentara Comedi driver mirrors the Comedi framework’s device hierarchy by using one element for each Comedi device, and a child element for each Comedi subdevice:

 Connection Based I/O Components